Teotihuacan: Culture

 In 2001, Terrence Kaufman presented linguistic evidence suggesting that an important ethnic group in Teotihuacan was of Totonacan or Mixe–Zoquean linguistic affiliation.
 He uses this to explain general influences from Totonacan and Mixe–Zoquean languages in many other Mesoamerican languages, whose people did not have any known history of contact with either of the abovementioned groups.
 Other scholars maintain that the largest population group must have been of Otomi ethnicity because the Otomi language is known to have been spoken in the area around Teotihuacan both before and after the Classic period and not during the middle period.

 Teotihuacan compounds show evidence of being segregated into three classes: high elites, intermediate elites, and the laboring class.
 Residential architectural structures seem to be differentiable by the artistry and complexity of the structure itself.
 Based on the quality of construction materials and sizes of rooms as well as the quality of assorted objects found in the residency, dwellings radiating outward from the Central district and along the Avenue of the Dead might have been occupied by higher status individuals.
 However, Teotihuacan overall does not appear to have been organized into discrete zoning districts.
 The more elite compounds were often decorated with elaborate murals.
 Thematic elements of these murals included processions of lavishly dressed priests, jaguar figures, the storm god deity, and an anonymous goddess whose hands offer gifts of maize, precious stones, and water.
 Rulers who may have requested to be immortalized through art are noticeably absent in Teotihuacan artwork.
 Observed artwork, instead, tends to portray institutionalized offices and deities.
+It suggests their art glorifies nature and the supernatural and emphasizes egalitarian rather than aristocratic values.
 Also absent from Teotihuacan artwork is writing, despite the city having a strong network of contact with the literate Maya.